epfl-lara/cs550/README.md

 # Content

 In this course, we introduce formal verification as a principled approach for developing systems that do what they are expected to.
-One of the primary vehicles we use is [Lean](https://lean-lang.org/) language for programming and proving.
+One of the primary vehicles we use is [Lean](https://lean-lang.org/) language for programming and proving that comes with a large mathematics library and was also used to formalize, e.g., [Sphere packing results](https://arxiv.org/abs/2604.23468), the [proof of Fermat's last theorem](https://www.anthropic.com/research/formalizing-fermats-last-theorem) as well as the [Finite time blowup for Navier–Stokes and Euler equations](https://github.com/openai/NavierStokesAndEuler).

 The course has two aspects:
 - learning the practice of formal verification - how to use tools (Stainless, Lean) to construct verified software
 - understanding the principles behind formal verification and the ways in which verification tools work

+We will have the following types of activities:
+  * Lecture hours where we introduce the material or hear a guest lecture
+  * Exercise hours, which we hand out and do not grade, and that help you prepare for the in-class paper exam
+  * Lab hours, where you work to solve the graded labs and ask questions, prepare for the in-class computer exam, and work on your final project
+  * Final project presentations

 ### NOTE